 Reference Librarian Jobs in USA with Visa Sponsorship

 Reference librarians can secure H-1B visa sponsorship through academic libraries at universities and research institutions, which often qualify as cap-exempt employers.
-A Master's in Library Science (MLS) or equivalent degree is typically required, and the specialized nature of academic reference work helps establish the specialty occupation requirement for H-1B petitions.
+A Master's in Library Science (MLS) or equivalent degree is typically required, and the specialized nature of academic reference work helps establish the specialty occupation requirement for H-1B visa petitions.
 For detailed occupation requirements, see the O*NET profile.

 See All Reference Librarian Jobs